kanikasoni019/PRODIGY_WD_01/README.md

 📌 Smooth hover effects on nav links

-📌Fully responsive layout that works on all device.
+📌Fully responsive layout that works on all device